Abarim Publications' online Biblical Greek Dictionary

 The noun υμην (humen), meaning skin or membrane, is not used in the New Testament, but ancient Greek writers used it to describe the membrane that envelops organs such as the brain, heart, bowels and even eyes and fetuses.
 The word ultimately stems from a Proto-Indo-European root syu-, which meant to bind (hence our modern verb "to sew"), and that's probably how it came to be applied to marriage and finally to the Greek god of marriage, aptly dubbed Hymen (means "one who joins" and is comparable to the Hebrew name Levi.
 The word παρθενος, parthenos, meaning virgin girl, is of unclear etymology but may share its root with the Latin partior or to divide, and thus literally means one who is not joined).

 The noun υμνος (humnos) doesn't merely denote a kind of song but literally describes the joyful joining within which a hymn is sung.
 A hymn is a collectively sang song.
 The noun occurs only twice in the New Testament, namely in Ephesians 5:19 and Colossians 3:16.
-The verb υμνεω (humneo) occurs in Matthew 26:30, Mark 14:26, Acts 16:25, Hebrews 2:12.
+The derived verb υμνεω (humneo) occurs 4 times; see full concordance.